sschmid/pw-terminal-password-manager/README.md

 If you decide to change this behaviour, consider the following recommendations:

 > [!TIP]
+> - Change the keychain settings to require a password after a certain time and
+>   activate the option to lock the keychain when the computer sleeps.
 > - Lock the keychain after each use to secure it.

 ```bash